UKCloud/documentation/articles/vmware/vmw-how-zerto-perform-failover.md

 title: How to perform a failover
 description: This article shows you how to use the Zerto Self-Service Portal to perform a test or live failover
 services: vmware
-author: Steve Hall
+author: shall
-reviewer: gsohal
+reviewer: acirel
-lastreviewed: 16/04/2020
+lastreviewed: 10/06/2021
 toc_rootlink: How To
 toc_sub1:
 toc_sub2: